elem01/V-0.19/Usage-and-configuration-of-firmware-version-0.14.x.md

 = 2.
 Max battery power screen =
 Motor controller will automatically choose a battery current in a way to limit the max battery power usage.
 The battery current value will never be higher than the max battery current setup on the configurations screen.
 Long click on on/off and up buttons to enter on this screen.
 Up and down buttons to increase/decrease the value.
 Long click of on/off button lo leave.
 NOTE: this functionality cannot be used when offroad mode is enabled.
 Disable offroad mode first.
-NOTE: at the moment this feature isn't working very well, we suggest to leave the value to 0 to disable the feature.

 = 3.
 Configurations screen =
 Long click on up and down buttons to enter on this screen.
 On/off button click to enter on subscreens and on/off button click to cycle on subscreens, long press  on/off to exit menue